parthsuresh/few-pix-attack-brats/README.md

 <img width=500 src="./images/one-pix.jpg">

 In this project, we create a neural network model to classify different types of brain tumors.
 The BraTS 2018 dataset is used, which has two types of brain tumors, High Grade Glioblastoma(HGG) and Low Grade Glioblastoma(LGG).
-We then check if our model is susceptible to limited pixel attacks.
+We then check if our model is susceptible to limited pixel attacks by changing 0.1% of the total number of pixels.
 In order to speed things up, we parallelize the limited pixel attack.

+## Previous Work
+The paper "One pixel attack for fooling deep neural networks" by J.Su et.al introduces the concept of limited pixel attacks.
+They take limited pixel attacks to the extreme, by only allowing a single pixel to be perturbed.
+The authors show that by only changing a single pixel, they are able to trick their neural network model to misclassify 67.97% of images in CIFAR-10 dataset and 16.04% of images in the Imagenet dataset.
+In this project, we use the same approach as J.Su et.al. but since our images are orders of magnitude larger than theirs (their images were 32x32, ours are 240x240x155) we need to introduce some form of parallelization to speed things up.

+M.M.
+Badza et.al use a VGG-like convolutional neural network to classify different types of brain tumors in their paper "Classification of Brain Tumors from MRI Images Using a Convolutional Neural Network".We follow a similar approach, but introduce batch-norm layers as we observed that it improved the accuracy of the model and made it more resistant to adversarial attacks.

 ## Model